YuraBD/MLBenchmark/README.md

 # commands where converting to tflite to use ARM NN
 $ ./evaluate.sh resnet50.tflite data.npz tflite --use-armnn
 ```
+Input data requirements:
-The data should be provided as .npz file with x_data, y_data exactly in this order. x_data must be an array of inputs, without batch dimension.
-Benchmark is doing inference with batch size 1
+* data must be provided only as *.npz file
+* it must consist of x_data, y_data exactly in this order
+* x_data must be array of inputs without batch dimention.
+Benchmarking tool will do inference with batch size 1
-If model was quantized, original float data could be given, it will be converted to int8 during performance measurement.
+* If given model is quantized, original float data could be given.
+It will be converted to int8 during performance measurement

 It is also possible just to convert model without measuring performance by using `--convert-only`